jenphan/CS-375/README.md

   - **Calendar**: Manage appointments and deadlines.

 ## Deployment
 The project is configured for deployment on Fly.io.
-Ensure you have the correct environment variables and PostgreSQL configuration set up before deploying.
+Please visit our website here `https://cs375blueboard.fly.dev/`.

 ## Contact
 We would like to extend our gratitude to Professor Galen Long and our course assistant Matt Protacio for guiding us through this project and providing valuable feedback.